Joseph Cammarata

 - Member, American Association for Justice

-- Executive Committee Member, Traumatic Brain Injury Lirtigation Group of the American Association of Justice, 2014
+- Past Chairman, Traumatic Brain Injury Litigation Group of the American Association of Justice

-- President, The Trial Lawyers Association of Metropolitan Washington, D.C., 2015
+- Past President, The Trial Lawyers Association of Metropolitan Washington, D.C., 2015

 - Member, Virginia Trial Lawyers Association